 Horn and Dyszy met through a student cover band while both studying on Erasmus in Krakow.
-While Horn had landed himself in the band through chance acquaintances, Dyszy had been scheming since his long before his arrival in Krakow to find musicians with whom to create the next big rock act.
-Their studies soon gave way to long hours of writing music when after the first practice Phil suggested the two work together outside of the cover band to form their own project.
+While Horn had landed themselves in the band through chance acquaintances, Dyszy had been scheming since long before his arrival in Krakow to find musicians with whom to create the next big rock act.
+Their studies soon gave way to long hours of writing music when after the first practice, Phil suggested the two work together outside of the cover band to form their own project.
 By December, 2015, a band called The P.A.
 System had been formed.
 While still gracing the stage with the ESN Band, the pair began writing original songs at an alarming rate in Phil’s riverside apartment in the shadow of the Wawel Castle.

-In August, 2017, Austin made his return to Europe, landing in Freiburg on the 17th.
-The pair immediately picked up right where they left of, playing open mics and beginning their search for bandmates to complete their original vision of a four-piece rock outfit.
+In August, 2017, Austin made their return to Europe, landing in Freiburg on the 17th.
+The pair immediately picked up right where they left off, playing open mics and beginning their search for bandmates to complete their original vision of a four-piece rock outfit.
 By November, they’d found Felix Schwer, former drummer of Raumlos, and Sebastian Heieck, a highly trained bassist from the hKDM and a member of numerous musical projects around Freiburg.
-The combination of Horn’s massive vocal range, Dyszy’s high-flying, unconventional guitar playing, Schwer’s thunderous drumming and Heieck’s melodic basslines was exactly the concoction the boys had been dreaming of for two years.
-They began rehearsing as a four-piece, packing out their long-awaited first concert at the now defunct Freigeist Bierbar in April of 2018.
+The combination of Horn’s massive vocal range, Dyszy’s high-flying, unconventional guitar playing, Schwer’s thunderous drumming and Heieck’s melodic basslines was exactly the concoction Horn and Dyszy had been dreaming of for two years.
+They began rehearsing as a four-piece, packing out their long-awaited first concert at the now-defunct Freigeist Bierbar in April of 2018.

 The band continued performing throughout the summer as The P.A.
 System, landing gigs at the Come Together Festival and at Zelt Musik Festival in Freiburg.
 In August, the band came to a jarring discovery: someone had already released music under the name “The P.A.
 System.”
 Rather than fighting this, Horn and Dyszy decided it was a golden opportunity to change their name before heading into the studio in November.